parthasarathy22003/React-weather/README.md

-# React + Vite

-🌦️ #WeatherApp
+🌦️ Weather App
 A simple and responsive weather application built with React.js that fetches real-time weather data using the OpenWeatherMap API.

 The app allows users to search for any city and get current weather details, including:

 🌡️ Temperature
 💨 Wind Speed